 Valentino Sciotti (of Vesevo, Gran Sasso and other Farnese estates) took over this...

 small co-operative in Basilicata in Acerenza in the heart of the Aglianico del Vulture zone in 2008.
-Consultant winemaker, Alberto Antonini now works with talented young winemaker, Dennis Verdicchia, and together they managed to capture the character of the grapes and the zone superbly in the bottle.
+Consultant winemaker Alberto Antonini works with Manuel Barbone, and together they manage to capture the character of the grapes and the zone superbly in the bottle.

-The vineyards belonging to this estate are superb; low-trained and planted on the volcanic soils of the slopes of Mount Vulture at altitudes of up to 800 metres above sea level.
-The area is one of Italy's most remote and poorest.
-It is isolated and undeveloped and according to consultant winemaker Alberto Antonini, is like stepping back in time a few centuries.
+The estate vineyards are low trained and planted on volcanic soils on the slopes of Mount Vulture, at an altitude of up to 800 metres above sea level.
+According to the consultant winemaker Alberto Antonini, the area is isolated and uncontaminated, just like stepping back in time.

 |Grape varieties||100% Aglianico|

 Liberty Wines customers can order this wine directly from us.